 6. Don’t forget to engage

 Engaging also gives you the opportunity to ‘humanize’ your brand.
-Engage with courtesy and good humour to remind them that the brand they know so well is run by actual people that care about you as followers and customers.
+Engage with courtesy and good humor to remind them that the brand they know so well is run by actual people who care about you as followers and customers.

 Healthy, proactive engagements go a long way in building a solid brand image.